A thorium Molten Salt Reactor is a Molten Salt Reactor (questions 2-3) running on thorium fuel (questions 4-6).

 Definitely, this is unavoidable.

 Waste from nuclear fuel comes in two categories.
-The first category, the fission products are formed by the fragments created by the splitting of uranium atoms.
+In the first category, the fission products are formed by the fragments created by the splitting of uranium atoms.
 The amount of fission products is simply proportional to the energy produced from fission, so any nuclear (fission) reactor will produce them in equal amounts (neglecting differences in the efficiency of converting heat to electricity, see question 3).
 After roughly 300 years the radio-activity of these fission products has become lower than that of the mined uranium, so at that point it is considered ‘inactive’.

 The second category is that of the heavy metals uranium, plutonium, neptunium, americium and curium.
 The important properties of this waste category are: